shamanec/GADS-devices-provider/docs/setup.md

 * On Linux - Add it to `/usr/local/bin` with `sudo cp ios /usr/local/bin` or to PATH
 * On Windows - add it to system PATH so its available in Terminal

+### GADS Android stream - Android only
+1. Starting the provider will automatically download the latests GADS-stream release and put the `apk` file in the `./conf` folder.
+If you want to "update" it, just delete the current file and restart the provider.

-### Supervise devices - iOS only
+### Supervise devices - iOS only, optional
 **NB** You need a Mac machine to do this!
 1. Supervise your iOS devices as explained [here](#supervise-devices--ios-only)
 2. Copy your supervision certificate and add your supervision password as explained [here](#supervise-devices---ios-only)

 **NB** You can skip supervising the devices and you should trust manually on first pair attempt by the provider but it is preferable to have supervised the devices in advance and provided supervision file and password to make setup more autonomous.

-### GADS Android stream - Android only
-1. Starting the provider will automatically download the latests GADS-stream release and put the `apk` file in the `./conf` folder

 ## Linux
 ### Usbmuxd